brbbrb/belly-button-biodiversity/README.md

 The dataset reveals that a small handful of microbial species (also called operational taxonomic units, or OTUs, in the study) were present in more than 70% of people, while the rest were relatively rare.

-Users can select a
+The site allows users to select an ID from the dropdown menu to display information from an individual.

-## Step 1: Plotly
+## Plotly

 The challenge was to retrieve individual sample information from the dataset, and draw a bar chart and bubble chart to display the information.
 The following was done in order to create the displays: